 - assigns injured workers for eligibility evaluations to private sector rehabilitation specialists (counselors) as appropriate;

 - reviews rehabilitation specialist reports to determine eligibility;

 - assigns eligible injured workers who want retraining to rehabilitation specialists for development of a retraining plan;

 - reviews retraining plans for approval or denial at the request of the injured worker or employer/insurer when they cannot agree on a retraining plan;

 - works with injured workers and their employers/insurers to resolve disputes about retraining benefits without litigation; and

 - conducts proceedings to determine if an injured worker has cooperated with the retraining plan.

-If you have been totally unable to return to your occupation at the time of injury for 90 consecutive days as a result of the injury, we are required to assign a rehabilitation specialist to you for an evaluation without a request.
+If you have been totally unable to return to your job at the time of injury for 90 consecutive days as a result of the injury, we are required by law to assign a rehabilitation specialist to perform an eligibility evaluation so we may determine if you qualify for reemployment benefits.
 Please contact us if you have not received notification of an evaluation within ten days of that landmark.